 Since anyone can use the service and not just professional investors, it might be tough to answer the question, “is Seeking Alpha reliable?”

 If you are considering using Seeking Alpha, you can take solace in knowing that Seeking Alpha has a great track record when it comes to its performance against the S&P 500.
 Just how good is their track record when it comes to the financial market?
 Keep reading as I answer the question, “is Seeking Alpha reliable”.

 What is Seeking Alpha?

-Before we get into just how reliable Seeking Alpha is, first a quick recap of what they are.
+Before I get into just how reliable Seeking Alpha is, first I will provide quick recap of what they are.

 Seeking Alpha is a stock research platform.